 - Are contractors permitted to use tests or other exams to select individuals for hire?

-- Are construction contractors required to monitor their compensation policies and practices?
+- Are construction contractors required to monitor their compensation policies and practices and personnel activity?

 OFCCP COMPLIANCE REVIEW BASICS